Dear Mr. Leonardo DiCaprio,

 I recently had the pleasure of sitting through The Wolf of Wall Street, which stars you as the stock market racketeer and professional hedonist Jordan Belfort, a real-life scoundrel whose life story is so implausibly lavish that he makes The Great Gatsby look like the The Vaguely Disappointing Gatsby.

 The film, as you are no doubt aware, was directed by Martin Scorsese.
-(You know the one… he was the guy directing you.)
+(You know him… he was the guy directing you.)
 Typical of a Martin Scorsese joint, it is a handsomely photographed epic of American ambition and challenged bromance.
-You play a formally idealistic young stockbroker seduced to the dark side by ethical compromise and sexy parties, who tragically defines himself by his work and – more to the point – all the egregious, largely illegal financial windfalls he receives as an apparent reward for all his seedy efforts.
+You play a formally idealistic young stockbroker seduced to the dark side by ethical compromise and sexy parties, who tragically defines himself by his work and – more to the point – all the egregious, largely illegal financial windfalls he receives as an apparent reward for his seedy efforts.
 Over time, his dedication to his work and co-workers is challenged, and in those dark happy hours of the soul, the tacky asshole Mr. Belfort is sadly found wanting.

-This is not to say that your efforts have all gone unappreciated.
-I am certain I speak for all of us when I say that The Wolf of Wall Street is an impressive, epic ode to decadence that understands the appeal of hedonism, explaining without ever justifying the psychotic joke that is the current economic system.
+This is not to say that your dramatic efforts have gone unappreciated.
+I am certain I speak for all of us when I say that The Wolf of Wall Street is also an impressive, epic ode to decadence that understands the appeal of hedonism, explaining without ever justifying the psychotic joke that is the current economic system.
 As the leading man in a formidable ensemble cast, held aloft by an intelligent screenplay and some whirling dervish direction courtesy of that gentleman Mr. Scorsese, you deliver the goods and we all thank you for it.

 But dude, seriously, what the fuck?
 You’ve just proven yourself to be a brilliant physical and character-driven comedian, finding within yourself the exorbitant glee of a hero with no impulse control, tempered with just enough self-effacement to make us not entirely hate him for it.
-You found the tiny tics that prove there’s a human being beneath what might otherwise have been a shallow stereotype; a shallow human being, yes, but not a stereotype.
+You found the tiny tics that prove there’s a real human being underneath what might otherwise have been a shallow stereotype; a shallow human being, sure, but not a stereotype.
 One with reasons for his limited philosophical ambition and unsurpassed financial and social greed.
 You’ve isolated the soul of a comic caricature and delivered a performance that is at once your funniest and also one of your most deeply layered.

 William Bibbiani (“Bibbs”)